Marjorie Morningstar (film): Differences between the film and novel

 The most significant difference between the 1955 novel and the 1958 film is the ending.
 At the end of the novel, the free-spirited Marjorie Morningstar settles down with a man agreeable to her parents.
-In a criticism of Herman Wouk's ending, Alana Newhouse writes in Slate Magazine that "In the final nine pages, the formerly vibrant Marjorie gives up on her career, gets married to a man named Sidney—er, Milton—Schwartz, and moves to Westchester...
-Most female readers cry when they reach the end of this book, and for good reason.
-Marjorie Morningstar, as they came to know her, has become another woman entirely: 'You couldn't write a play about her that would run a week, or a novel that would sell a thousand copies. … The only remarkable thing about Mrs. Schwartz is that she ever hoped to be remarkable, that she ever dreamed of being Marjorie Morningstar.'"
+In a criticism of Herman Wouk's ending, Alana Newhouse writes in Slate that "In the final nine pages, the formerly vibrant Marjorie gives up on her career, marries a man named Sidney—er, Milton—Schwartz, and moves to Westchester...Most female readers cry when they reach the end of this book, and for good reason.
+Marjorie Morningstar, as they came to know her, has become another woman entirely: 'You couldn't write a play about her that would run a week, or a novel that would sell a thousand copies...The only remarkable thing about Mrs. Schwartz is that she ever hoped to be remarkable, that she ever dreamed of being Marjorie Morningstar.'"

 The film's ending suggests a possible relationship between Marjorie and Wally Wronkin, the playwright.
 Although he is successful, he is far more artistic than the Milton Schwartz that Marjorie settles for at the end of the novel.
 This ending suggests a different conceit in the film than Wouk's novel.
 The novel suggests that people grow up to realize they have no real choice but to follow their family and upbringing.
 The film's ending suggests that maturity implies assuming responsibility for one's choices and finishing what was started.
 Wally had been waiting for Marjorie to learn that Noel will never mature in this sense.
 In the novel the moral seems to be that her only solution is to settle, as her Mother warns her, for someone to take care of her.
 In the movie, she begins a new journey.

 The film is also contemporary, set in the late 1950s, whereas the novel is set in the 1930s.